 They’re new.
 They can be exciting.
 But, they’re something not many people understand.
 They are the newest thing in school assembly shows.
-They’re called Virtual assembly shows and they are, likely, here to stay.
+They’re called Virtual assemblies and they are, likely, here to stay.
 But what is a virtual assembly show?
 It’s a traditional assembly program that can be delivered directly to the home computer of on-line learners.
 With many schools now having only remote classes, assembly performers from around the globe are adapting to this new way to deliver educational and entertaining content.
 The best assembly performers have been hard at work tailoring their acts for Google Meet and Zoom platforms and now they are available for elementary schools to add to their online learning schedules.

-Finding good virtual school assembly shows can be difficult.
+Finding good virtual school assemblies can be difficult.
 And once you find a performer who looks like an ideal fit, finding ways of implementing the show into the school day can be even tougher.
 Many schools have reduced their instruction times and have shortened the school days.
 But by using these ideas for virtual assembly shows, you won’t have to work hard to get your teachers and principal on board with hosting a virtual assembly show.

-You don’t need to think hard to come up with ways a virtual assembly show can fit into the regular school lessons and day.
+You don’t need to think hard to come up with ways a virtual assemblies can fit into the regular school lessons and day.
 And besides provided a much needed break for your teachers, a virtual assembly school show can complement a previously arranged event that your elementary school is already planning.

 We’ve put together a list of more than 30 virtual school assembly show ideas that you can easily blend into your school plans, theme or event calendar.
 Here’s our list of reasons why you need to have virtual shows.